benfarr/lambda-ddb-mysql-etl-pipeline/README.md

 4) s3 CDK folder with your CloudFormation templates.
 Delete at your discretion.
 5) Your bootstrap stack asset s3 folder will have some assets in there.
 Delete/save at your discretion.
 **Don't delete the bootstrap stack, nor the s3 asset bucket, if you plan to continue using CDK.
-6) There may be some others I'm missing but luckily a slapped either my name or 'asteroids' on everything.
-Shouldn't be too hard to pin down.
-7) Both lambdas are set to run in `logging.DEBUG`, switch if too verbose.
+6) Both lambdas are set to run in `logging.DEBUG`, switch if too verbose.
 See CloudWatch logs for logs.

 ## Here is additional documentation to help you along the way:
 [CDK Documentation](https://docs.aws.amazon.com/cdk/api/latest/)